 Did You Know...

-- Manufacturing supports an estimated 17.2 million jobs in the United States—about one in six private-sector jobs.
-Nearly 12 million Americans (or 9 percent of the workforce) are employed directly in manufacturing.2
+- Manufacturing supports an estimated 17.4 million jobs in the United States—about one in six private-sector jobs.
+More than 12 million Americans (or 9 percent of the workforce) are employed directly in manufacturing.2

 - Manufacturers in the United States are the most productive in the world, far surpassing the worker productivity of any other major manufacturing economy, leading to higher wages and living standards.4